The project is underway to relocate the Darebin Intercultural Centre

 The members were tasked with helping Council ensure the relocated Intercultural Centre is welcoming, inclusive, culturally safe and fit-for-purpose for Darebin's many diverse communities.
 The meeting minutes are in the Document Library.

 In May 2021, Council endorsed the concept designs, the request to go out to tender for construction, and tasked officers with forming a short-term Intercultural Centre Programming Think Tank (PTT) to help shape the future programming and partnerships of the Centre, and to refresh the vision and mission.

 Construction of the new Darebin Intercultural Centre was sought through a public open tender process in accordance with Council’s Procurement Policy and Procurement Guidelines.
 In November 2021, Council awarded the contract to Construction Building Design Pty Ltd.

-Construction commenced 1 April 2022 and is due for completion later this year.
+Construction commenced 1 April 2022 and is due for completion early 2023.

 Wurundjeri Smoking Ceremony

 Before ground was broken at the site of the new Intercultural Centre Wurundjeri Elder, Uncle Ringo hosted a smoking ceremony to cleanse the space and promote the wellbeing of Wurundjeri peoples and guests on Country.

 The ceremony marked an important milestone for the project, a significant moment that helps prepare the space for community to breathe new life into it, with a sense of belonging, cultural safety and welcome.

 A short-term PTT met 7 times between October 2021 and June 2022 to help shape the renewed Vision and Mission and to co-design the Centre's inaugural Programming Framework.